Constructing and designing wooden birdhouses as a group activity with the kids is an awesome way you can bring them closer to nature.

 The acrylic paint had amazing coverage and was easily applied to the wooden frame.
 Once the paint had dried they were able to decorate them.
 We ordered the foam minibeast stickers which were really simple to apply.
 All you had to do was remove the paper backing.
 The markers were also perfect for drawing the detail on the roof and sides.

 This allowed the children to become really creative with vines growing at the front of the birdhouse, flowers on the sides and roof, spider’s webs, wriggly worms and windows to allow the sunshine in.

 Once the children were happy with their masterpiece, they applied the required coats of Modge Podge to protect the birdhouse from the elements by sealing it.
 Then they were ready to be placed in a tree.
 A beautiful home for a small bird or maybe, if we are really lucky, a Sugar Glider.

 Group activities for kids

-This is a perfect activity for a birthday party where you are entertaining several children, for school holiday fun, a play date or for when you get together with family and friends.
-When you add up the cost of party bags, entertainment hire and face painting, this activity ticks all the boxes for a group of 10 or less.
+This is a perfect activity for a birthday party where you are entertaining several children, for school holiday fun, a play date, or for when you get together with family and friends.
+When you add up the cost of party bags, entertainment hire, and face painting, this activity ticks all the boxes for a group of 10 or less.

 I also built my own birdhouse and found just as much enjoyment as the kids, so I believe that kids of any age will be happy to spend some time on this activity.
-It’s always fun to allow our inner artist to flourish.
+It’s always fun to allow our inner artists to flourish.